Canada Post admin experience

 Each of the parcels to be shipped by Canada Post needs to have a shipping label affixed to it.
 X-Cart’s Canada Post module allows you to obtain shipping labels for your Canada Post parcels.

-Once you have chosen to save and create a new shipment, the module contacts Canada Post and obtains a shipping label for it.
+Once you have chosen to create a new shipment, the module contacts Canada Post and obtains a shipping label for it.
 You can access this label using a link in the Shipment info section of the shipment details.
 The label needs to be saved on your system as a PDF file, printed out and affixed to the parcel.

 Please only transmit shipments if you are sure they have been configured, packaged and labelled correctly; you will not be able to void a shipment after it has been transmitted.